-With GTIDs in place, a transaction replicated from master to slave maintains its GTID, which means we know definitively whether or not it is included in a GTID set.
+With GTIDs in place, a transaction replicated from primary to secondary maintains its GTID, which means we know definitively whether or not it is included in a GTID set.
 We can also perform superset/subset comparisons against a server’s

 gtid_executed value since it is just a monotonically increasing counter and functions as a mathematical set.

 gtid_executed value from the server when the dump is being taken and also record the GTID set contained in each binlog file to perform a consistent comparison and determine which transactions in a binlog need to be replayed.
 Further, once the first transaction to be replayed is identified, we know every subsequent transaction needs to be replayed and can avoid any additional GTID comparisons.
 We also use the

 mysqlbinlog to determine where the binlog stream should be stopped.

 Backups are the last line of defense in the event of a disaster; having them gives us confidence in our ability to recover from outages.
 However, just taking backups isn’t enough.
 ORC helps us continuously test our backups to verify their integrity and also gives us an understanding of the resources we’d require to successfully restore from them.